BLACKPINK Part 3 — In Your Area, Everywhere: Domination

 “Pink Venom” — Billboard Global 200 #1 (August 2022)

-The pre-release single “Pink Venom” debuted at #1 on the Billboard Global 200 — a chart measuring streams and sales across every market worldwide.
-The accompanying music video set new 24-hour YouTube records.
+The pre-release single “Pink Venom” debuted at #1 on the Billboard Global 200 — a chart measuring streams and sales across more than 200 countries and territories worldwide.
+The music video also set a then-record for the biggest 24-hour debut by a female artist, with 90.4 million views in its first day.

 📍 Milestone: Born Pink — Billboard 200 #1 (September 2022)

-It also became the first K-pop girl group album to sell more than 2 million copies — anywhere, in any country.
-Ever.
+It also became the first K-pop girl group album to sell more than 2 million copies on South Korea’s Circle Chart.

 | Album | Born Pink |